engn1931z/rpiSetupHistory/README.md

 ## Setting up the basics

-** This setup log will begin with quite explicit instructions, but as we proceed, I assume that you will be able to help fill in the blanks.**
+**This setup log will begin with quite explicit instructions, but as we proceed, I assume that you will be able to help fill in the blanks.**

 1. Begin with micro SD card loaded with latest NOOBS - New Out of the Box Software

- - The microSDs provided with the class kit have been loaded with NOOBS v2.4.5.
+ + The microSDs provided with the class kit have been loaded with NOOBS v2.4.5.
- - Alternatively, you can follow the [instructions here](https://www.raspberrypi.org/documentation/installation/noobs.md) to download and load NOOBS on your own microSD.
+ + Alternatively, you can follow the [instructions here](https://www.raspberrypi.org/documentation/installation/noobs.md) to download and load NOOBS on your own microSD.

 2. Insert microSD into RPi, connect display+keyboard+mouse, and then power on.

- - Note that the RPi autodetects the display resolution on startup, so make sure to connect display first.
+ + Note that the RPi autodetects the display resolution on startup, so make sure to connect display first.
 (Otherwise, you will get very low resolution by default)

 3. Select and Install Raspbian from NOOBS menu

- - This step will take a while (~10-15 minutes), and after the installation is complete it will reboot to a graphic interface.
+ + This step will take a while (~10-15 minutes), and after the installation is complete it will reboot to a graphic interface.

 4. Setup keyboard, location, etc. using top `Menu` > `Preferences` > `Raspberry Pi Configuration`

 5. Connect to the internet  via ethernet cable or Brown-Guest WiFi (instructions below).

-  a.
-Select Brown-Guest using network icon in upper right.
+  + Select Brown-Guest using network icon in upper right.

-  b.
-Launch Chromium web browser using the world icon in the upper left.
+  + Launch Chromium web browser using the world icon in the upper left.

-  c.
-Read and accept the Brown-Guest WiFi login terms.
+  + Read and accept the Brown-Guest WiFi login terms.
 Test your connection.

 6. Launch a terminal (black icon in top left) and upgrade to the latest Raspbian distribution using following commands: